cmmr/EsViritu/README.md

 4)  The reads from the original alignment are re-aligned to the dereplicated references.
 5)  Consensus sequences are determined for each detected dereplicated genome/segment. `*.final.consensus.with_NNs.fasta`
 6)  breadth, depth, and abundance of read coverage is determined for each detected genome/segment.
-7)  (OPTIONAL) Percent identity is calculated between each consensus and it's reference.
-Must set flags `-i True`. `*consensus_to_refence.tsv`
+7)  Percent identity is calculated between each consensus and it's reference. `*consensus_to_refence.tsv`
-8)  With this information and taxonomical data on each reference, a summary table `*.threshold.info.tsv` and a reactable with a visualization of read coverage `*.reactable.html` is generated.
+8)  With this information and taxonomical data on each reference, a summary table `*.threshold.info.tsv` and a reactable (interactive table) with a visualization of read coverage `*.reactable.html` is generated.